MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-authencryption-security-element.md

 ---
-Description: Specifies the authentication and encryption pair to be used for this profile. ms.assetid: d7a69b82-3f04-49eb-80cc-675d5a0a559a
+description: Specifies the authentication and encryption pair to be used for this profile. ms.assetid: d7a69b82-3f04-49eb-80cc-675d5a0a559a
 title: authEncryption (security) Element ms.topic: reference